kstandbridge/kengine_examples/README.md

     return Result;
 }
 ```

-Notice we have a KENGINE_CONSOLE define, this tells kengine to do the boilerplate code for creating a console application, then you are exptected to create the main application loop:
+Notice we have a KENGINE_CONSOLE define, this tells kengine to do the boilerplate code for creating a console application, so we don't have to define main(), instead you are exptected to create the main application loop:
 ```
 s32 MainLoop(app_memory *AppMemory);
 ```